fpmacedo/how-desafio-01/readme.md

 3. Using python run the file `upload_s3.py` to create the S3 bucket and upload the files to it;

-4. Using the AWS CLI with the command bellow run the `crawler.yaml` file to create the crawler stack:
+4. Using the AWS CLI with the command bellow run the `crawler.yaml` file to create the crawler stack using Cloudformation:

 ```
 aws cloudformation create-stack --stack-name cf-create-crawler-awscli --template-body file://crawler.yaml --capabilities CAPABILITY_NAMED_IAM